Get a property report and suburb profile for any property in Glen Eden

 Glen Eden suburb profile

-Glen Eden is a picturesque suburb located in the Gladstone region of Queensland, known for its serene environment and family-friendly atmosphere.
-Situated just a short drive from the Gladstone CBD, it offers residents a peaceful lifestyle with convenient access to urban amenities.
-The suburb is characterized by its lush greenery, spacious parks, and modern housing developments, making it an attractive choice for families and retirees.
-Glen Eden's community spirit is evident in its local events and recreational facilities, providing a welcoming environment for newcomers.
-Its proximity to natural attractions and the coast adds to its appeal as a desirable place to live.
+Glen Eden is a picturesque suburb located in the Gladstone Region of Queensland, known for its serene environment and family-friendly atmosphere.
+Situated just a short drive from the Gladstone CBD, it offers residents a peaceful retreat with the convenience of nearby amenities.
+The suburb is characterized by its lush greenery, spacious parks, and modern residential developments, making it an attractive choice for families and professionals.
+Glen Eden provides easy access to local schools, shopping centers, and recreational facilities, ensuring a balanced lifestyle.
+Its community-focused vibe and natural beauty make it a desirable place to call home.

 Glen Eden property market performance

-Sales activity has been active, with 24 houses and 9 units sold over the last 12 months.
-Houses are selling relatively quickly, with a median of 26 days on the market, while units take slightly longer at 32 days, reflecting a healthy interest in both property types.
+Sales activity for houses has been relatively active, with 23 houses sold over the last 12 months.
+Houses are selling quickly, with a median of just 15 days on the market, indicating strong demand in the area.

 HousesUnits